PA Act 33 of 2008 Child Fatality/Near Fatality Review Teams

 - The identity of the county agency that coordinated the CFNF review team.

-Department of Public Welfare (DPW) role in fulfilling the mandate of Act 33
+Department of Human Services (Pa.
+DHS) role in fulfilling the mandate of Act 33

-Within 30 days of receipt of the CFNF review team Final Report, DPW must make the report available to other individuals to whom confidential reports may be released.
+Within 30 days of receipt of the CFNF review team Final Report, Pa.
+DHS must make the report available to other individuals to whom confidential reports may be released.
 The public portions released are restricted by the aforementioned limits.

 - The circumstance of the child fatality or near fatality;